uploadcare/react-components/packages/react-uploader/README.md

       alt="">
 </a>

+Welcome to the Uploadcare React Uploader documentation!
-Uploadcare React Uploader.
-Allows you to use Uploader in React applications according to React canons.
+This library allows you to seamlessly integrate Uploadcare file uploader into your React applications while adhering to React principles.

 [![Build Status][badge-build]][build-url]
 [![NPM version][npm-img]][npm-url]